valnub/Framework7-Plugin-Welcomescreen/README.md

     id: 'slide0',
     title: 'Slide 0', // optional
     picture: '<div class="tutorialicon">♥</div>',
     text: 'Welcome to this tutorial.
-In the next steps we will guide you through a manual that will teach you how to use this app.'
+In the next steps we will guide you through a manual that will teach you how to use this app.', },
-  },
   {
     id: 'slide1',
     title: 'Slide 1', // optional
     picture: '<div class="tutorialicon">✲</div>',
-    text: 'This is slide 2'
+    text: 'This is slide 2',
   },
   {
     id: 'slide2',
     title: 'Slide 2', // optional
     picture: '<div class="tutorialicon">♫</div>',
-    text: 'This is slide 3'
+    text: 'This is slide 3',
   },
   {
     id: 'slide3',
     //title: 'NO TITLE',
     picture: '<div class="tutorialicon">☆</div>',
     text: 'Thanks for reading!
-Enjoy this app.<br><br><a id="tutorial-close-btn" href="#">End Tutorial</a>'
+Enjoy this app.<br><br><a id="tutorial-close-btn" href="#">End Tutorial</a>',
-  }
+  },
 ];
 ```